 Regression testing is no longer a burden but a key step in improving product quality and security.
 It generates metrics to help measure quality, security, and overall progress.

 With state-of-the-art tool support and target-based testing, it’s also possible to start regression testing as soon as developers create code.
 Each new unit test becomes a regression test over time and developers can leverage change-based testing right away.

 Doing regression testing early (shifting it to the left of the development timeline) means earlier detection of defects.
 Shifting left saves time and money immediately.
 It pays off even more later in the software lifecycle.

 Don’t underestimate this payoff.
 It can save significant downstream costs.
 Finding defects earlier in the SDLC cuts the cost of fixing them and reduces the impact on downstream activities.
 Check out the diagram below.

 Regression testing is a core activity in embedded software testing.
 Each newly added feature, bug fix, or configuration change requires tests to confirm what already works and continues to work.
 However, as a project grows and software complexity grows, so does the number of regression tests.

 Eventually, test automation becomes necessary to help deal with the testing burden.
 New technology such as smart test execution makes regression testing easier.
 It drives developers and testers to focus on tests that specifically test the changed and impacted code.

-Combining process improvements like Agile, CI/CD, and DevOps with software test automation makes it possible to start regression testing almost as soon as code is written.
+Combining process improvements like Agile, CI/CD, and DevOps with software test automation makes it possible to start regression testing almost as soon as the code is written.
 It effectively shifts testing to the left and detects bugs earlier when they are cheaper and easier to fix.